 1. Retail Items

-Selling retail items is one of the best ways to increase your revenue from your existing members.
+Selling retail items is one of the best ways to increase your revenue from your existing members and using your software for gym management, you have the tools to do so.
 With industry markups as high as 100%, there’s plenty of money to be made in retail sales.
 Plus, many gym owners find that retail is the easiest way to make additional money.
 Once you stock the items, they sell themselves.

 Whether it’s bottled water, supplements, snacks or clothing, your members will appreciate the convenience of buying these things from you.
 Also, if you’re selling it, they know you’re endorsing it